KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 The hostage framing has force there, and Zenetism keeps it.

-The radiant emanations subversal to Theon have no such common disposition.
+The radiant emanations subsequent to Theon have no such common disposition.

 By the **Principle of Resonant Return** (`MP05-godhood-and-transmutation-ch9-11.md` §11.2), every being returns to the frequency it most resembles — placement by resemblance, not reward or punishment.